lesjames/breakpoint/README.md

 });
 ```

-The data object sent back to callbacks contains looks like this...
+The data object sent back to callbacks looks like this...

 ```javascript
 {